fanux/cattle/README.md

 ## Why cattle
-1. Swarm not support scale command or API.
+1. Swarm does not support scale command or API.
 Cattle support scale service with filters.
-2. Scale up is easy, but when some high priority service want to seize low priority resources, how to decide witch  service to scale down?
+2. Scale up is easy, but when some high priority service want to seize low priority resources, how to decide which service to scale down?
 3. Stop container after inform app.

-Cattle sovle those problems.
+Cattle solve those problems.

 ## Special labels: Namespace, service, app
-* Namespace is a collection of containers or nodes. `docker run -l namespace=swarm swarm:latet`
+* Namespace is a collection of containers or nodes. `docker run -l namespace=swarm swarm:latest`
 * Service is a collection of different kinds of containers.
-For example, you can define `nginx,mysql,php` container as a same service :`docker run -l service=web-service ...`
+For example, you can define `nginx,mysql,php` container as the same service :`docker run -l service=web-service ...`
-* App is a collection of same kind of containers.
-For example, you run 5 replication of nginx, all set the `app=nginx` lalel.
+* App is a collection of the same kind of containers.
+For example, you run 5 replication of nginx, all set the `app=nginx` label.

 ## Container priority, min number